 Find out how you might be able to organise care for the person you support yourself by using Direct Payments.

-If you, or the person you look after, has been assessed as needing social services support, you may be offered a cash payment (direct payment) to organise the help you need rather than have it provided or arranged by the local council or health trust.
+If you, or the person you look after, has been assessed as needing social services support, you may be offered a direct payment (also known as personal budget) to organise the help you need rather than have it provided or arranged by the local council or health trust.

 Direct payments can give you or the person you look after more choice, flexibility and control over the support provided.
 You may be able to have all, or part of the support needed paid for by direct payments, or still receive some or all of it through the council or health trust.